 It’s important to seek medical help immediately when you experience pelvic pain with other symptoms such as:

-- Fever or chills;
+Fever or chills

-- Pain or stinging when urinating;
+Pain or stinging when urinating

-- Lumps;
+-

-- Pain in the intestinal region;
+Pain in the intestinal region

-- An intense pain on the right side of the abdomen.
+An intense pain on the right side of the abdomen

-In these cases, the doctor will need to order tests such as a bloodwork and imaging to assess the mother and the baby’s health.
+In these cases, the doctor will need to order tests such as bloodwork and imaging to assess the mother and the baby’s health.